Government of the 19th Dáil

-13th Government of Ireland

 Nomination of Taoiseach

 The 19th Dáil first met on 2 July 1969.
 In the debate on the nomination of Taoiseach, Fianna Fáil leader and outgoing Taoiseach Jack Lynch, the Fine Gael leader Liam Cosgrave, and the Labour Party leader Brendan Corish were each proposed.
 The nomination of Lynch was carried with 74 votes in favour to 66 against.
 Lynch was re-appointed as Taoiseach by President Éamon de Valera.

-Members of the Government
+Members of the government

 After his appointment as Taoiseach by the president, Jack Lynch proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.